 What do stay-at-home parents do?

-Stay-at-home parents, or SAHPs, wear a number of different hats.
-They are typically the primary caregiver for their children, but may also fill this role for their spouse, a parent, or another family member.
+Stay-at-home parents (SAHPs) wear a number of different hats.
+They are typically the primary caregiver for their children, but may also fill this role for their spouse, their parent or in-law, or another family member.
 This often includes managing everyone’s schedules and arranging transportation to and from appointments and events.

 There’s also cooking and everything that goes with it.
 SAHPs plan weekly meals, pack lunches, and prepare breakfasts and dinners.
-They may also do the bulk of the household’s grocery shopping, which can include reviewing weekly adverts to find the best deals.
+They may also do most of the household’s grocery shopping, which might include looking through weekly adverts to find the best deals.
 This often means working within a household budget, juggling multiple financial priorities and making sure the bills are settled each month.

 Of course, this is only a small sample of what SAHPs do on any given day.
-They may also check homework, provide minor first aid, plan birthday parties, prepare taxes, coach a youth sport team, fix a leaky faucet…
+They may also check homework, provide minor first aid, plan birthday parties, prepare tax returns, coach a youth sport team, volunteer and their child's school, fix a leaky faucet…

 So the question should really be, “What don’t stay-at-home-parents do?”